kindjar/active_record_profiler/README.md

 =======
 HTML Reports
 ============
+**Note:** The helpers below will eventually be moved into a Rails Engine that you can simply mount within your application, either within an admin-authenticated area or perhaps only for your development/staging environments.  **In any case you don't want this interface available to the general public**.

 The profiler includes some view helpers to make it easy for your application to generate a sortable HTML table of profiler information.
 The core helper method generates a table based on an `ActiveRecordProfiler::Collector` object.
 In its simplest form, it can be called from a view like this: